InstanceGaming/MapZip/README.md

 1. Navigate to the `Data\` directory of the solution.
 2. Create or edit the existing data files as described below.
 3. Double-click the Visual Studio `.sln` solution file and open it.
-4. If you want to edit the application, the solution is laid out like so:
+4. If you want to edit the application, please first run `nugetrestore.bat` to redownload depencencies.
+The solution is laid out like so:
    * **mzinstaller** - the installer that parses the data and extracts the map to the game directory.
    * **mzwrapper** - the wrapping executable that contains the installer allowing for a one-executable installer file.
 Please note, the solution is setup to automatically wrap the installer when you build the solution, so you don't have to worry about it.
    * If you want to translate the console messages, open the `Properties` page and click `Settings`.
 5. Once any changes have been made, you can build the entire solution.
 6. Your new installer will be in the `Output\` folder.

- \*Note: If required NuGet packages are not found when building the solution, consider running "nugetrestore.bat" and build again.

 ---